unres/ElevatorInterface/README.md

 **Not demoed fully**

 - A voice that says which floor is selected, Could not double up the animations but in live development it would say "Floor X selected"

+- Voice Commands: you can demo it on the panel page by holding space in the panel page and saying "Elevator go to floor 2".
+Does not work 100% of the time at this time